Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-carrier.md

 references → packetery-module-shipping
 references → packetery-module-log
 references → packetery-module-framework
-calls → packeta-widget-api (sync, REST)
+calls → packeta-pickup-point-api (sync, REST)

 The module builds the `Packetery\Core\Entity\Carrier` object and the pickup point providers of `packetery-core` [VERIFY: src/Packetery/Module/Carrier/PacketaPickupPointsConfig.php#getVendorCarriers].
-It reads the API key and the configuration of the shop from `packetery-module-options` [VERIFY: src/Packetery/Module/Carrier/CarrierOptionsFactory.php#createByOptionId].
+It reads the API key of the shop from `packetery-module-options` for the feed request [VERIFY: src/Packetery/Module/Carrier/Downloader.php#download_json], and it reads the carrier settings from the same module
+[VERIFY: src/Packetery/Module/Carrier/CarrierOptionsFactory.php#createByOptionId].
 It generates and reads the shipping method classes of `packetery-module-shipping`, and it decides the activity of a carrier from the WooCommerce shipping zones when the shop enables that mode [VERIFY: src/Packetery/Module/Carrier/CarrierActivityBridge.php#isActive].
-The carrier feed comes from the same Packeta REST service that validates a pickup point [VERIFY: src/Packetery/Module/Carrier/Downloader.php#fetch_as_array].
+The carrier feed comes from a Packeta REST service, and its host is not the host that validates a pickup point [VERIFY: src/Packetery/Module/Carrier/Downloader.php#fetch_as_array].
 The order module and the checkout module read the carriers only through this module [VERIFY: src/Packetery/Module/Carrier/EntityRepository.php#getActiveCarriers].